Jeep Grand Cherokee (2024) review: it talks a big game

 Active noise cancelling does its best to reduce drone but the resulting soundtrack is a thin and whirring tone that makes the motor sound like it’s far away.
 On the motorway, the Grand Cherokee really is a proper cruiser – it’s where the ride is at its most compliant and that engine noise isn’t a huge distraction.
 And, even at slower speeds, the ride quality remains good – even if larger-wheeled versions introduce the odd sharper jolt here and there.

 Jeep’s latest Grand Cherokee excels at being a laidback cruiser of an SUV – a relatively practical one at that – and can boast about its off-road presence until the, er… bison come home.
-It’s got presence and, in Europe, a bit of All-American appeal.
+It’s got presence and you get a lot of equipment on the basic Limited model.

 In order to compete in a hotly-contested segment, you get the impression Jeep has thrown everything at its latest Grand Cherokee.
 But we’re not quite sure all of it sticks.